 To the northwest, the Caatinga is bounded by the Maranhão Babaçu forests; to the west and southwest, the Atlantic dry forests and Cerrado savannas; to the east, the humid Atlantic coastal forests; and to the north and northeast, the Atlantic Ocean.

-This large scrubland in northeastern Brazil provides habitat for an array of flora and fauna species; over 1,200 species of vascular plants occur here, of which thirty percent is endemic.
+This large scrubland in northeastern Brazil provides a habitat for an array of flora and fauna species; over 1,200 species of vascular plants occur here, of which 30% are endemic.

 This xeric shrubland and thorn forest consist primarily of small, thorny trees that shed their leaves seasonally.
-Cacti, thick-stemmed plants, thorny brush and arid-adapted grasses make up the ground layer.
+The ground layer comprises cacti, thick-stemmed plants, thorny brush, and arid-adapted grasses.
 Most vegetation experiences a brief burst of activity during the three-month-long rainy season.

 The biome's biodiversity is highly threatened due to exposure to land conversion for agricultural and cattle ranching.
-Particularly rich in avifauna, over three hundred and fifty species are found here including two of the ten most threatened birds in the world, the indigo macaw and little blue macaw.
+Particularly rich in avifauna, over three hundred and fifty species are found here, including two of the ten most threatened birds in the world, the indigo macaw and the little blue macaw.

-The biodiversity of the Caatinga includes at least 185 fish species, 44 lizards, 9 amphibians, 47 snakes, 4 turtles, 3 crocodiles, 49 amphibians and 80 mammals.
+The biodiversity of the Caatinga includes at least 185 fish species, 44 lizards, nine amphibians, 47 snakes, four turtles, three crocodiles, 49 amphibians, and 80 mammals.

 Distinctive species of birds include Lear's macaw (Anodorhynchus leari), Spix macaw (Cyanopsitta spixii), and Moustached Woodcreeper (Xiphocolaptes falcirostris); mammals, a spiny rat (Proechimys yonenagae).